denten-papers/xp-routledge/dh-book-proposal.md

 sort: something along the lines of the *Perseus Digital Library*, Andrew Stauffer's *Book Traces* project, or Jerome McGann's *Rossetti Archive*.

-## Chapter 5: Institutional Transformation
+### Chapter 5: Institutional Transformation

-The rapidly changing dynamics of book publishing.
-The changing nature of scientific knowledge (reproducibility and access to findings).
-Transforming institutions of learning.
-Digital pedagogy.
-Transparency in governance.
-Global issues.
+This chapter will highlight the work of scholars like Daniel Cohen, Joseph Scheinfeldt, Alan Liu, Geoffrey Rockwell, Melissa Terras, Kathleen Fitzpatrick, Tara McPherson, and Jessica Marie Johnson whose work often carries with it a social and political dimension, aimed at transforming institutions of knowledge production, reception, and dissemination.
+After highlighting several prominent projects in that vein, I will ground this aspect of digital humanities in the dual movement between critical theory and critical making.
+I will further connect developments in this regard with broader social changes as exemplified by the open access, creative commons, and free culture movements.

+## Part III: Field Reflections

-## Chapter 6: Laboratories of Literature
+### Chapter 6: Literature Laboratories

+This chapter will contain a
 In this chapter, I will describe the challenges of running a laboratory in the humanities.
 Making good on the metaphor of the laboratory.
 Best practices.
 This section will describe day-to-day operation of Columbia's Group for Experimental Method in the Humanities.
 Three Labs.

-## Chapter 7: Criticism and Ways Forward
+### Chapter 7: Criticism and Ways Forward

+## Appendices

 ### Appendix I: Annotated Reading List